 There are plenty of perils and pitfalls that you can fall into online, from giving out your personal information to the wrong person to downloading something dubious.
-BT customers receive safer-as-standard Broadband which includes access to BT Protect products including BT Web Protect, BT Virus Protect, BT Parental Controls and True Key.
+BT customers receive safer-as-standard Broadband which includes access to brilliant extras including BT Web Protect, BT Virus Protect, BT Parental Controls and True Key.

 Read on to find out more about how these services can protect you online and how you can protect yourself.